-A few mysteries surround Charles A. Proctor’s untimely death.
+A few mysteries surround Charles A Proctor’s untimely death.
 How did he really die?
 What were his troubles?
 Can we ever prove he was murdered?
 And why did the newspapers have several different stories?
 We know a few things.
 He died May 15, 1913 at his Sopori Ranch homestead and the family dynamic was never the same.

-Charles married Jesusita Salazar on November 5, 1888 at St. Augustine’s Cathedral in Tucson AZ.
-Charles was 31 and Jesusita was 15 when they were married.
+Orphaned Jesus was adopted by Jose and Teresa Salazar and lived at the La Tesota ranch.
+In the 1870s/1880s Charles would stay at La Tesota while rounding up cattle.
+Charles married Jesus Salazar on November 5, 1888 at St. Augustine’s Cathedral in Tucson AZ.
+Charles was 31 and Jesus was 15(?) when they were married.
 They had six children and shared time between Sopori, La Tesota and Box Canyon ranches by 1913.

 Tomas and Juan Elias were from a Spanish pioneering family dating back to the 1700’s.
 Tomas Elias Sr. was selling off land and Charles bought part of the Sopori ranch around 1898(?).
 1910 Charles A /Frank L paid Juan Elias two $500 payments for land plus an interest agreement.
 At one time it was a large land grant but it has been divided into smaller ranches over the years.
 Tomas Elias Sr. and one of sons, Tomas Elias Jr. lived and worked on the Sopori property just West of Charles and Jesus.

 Charles had put a gate and lock around a water source after buying the ranch land.
 Both Tomas Sr and Jr were not happy and left a threatening note.
 Elias Jr even confronted and wanted to kill Charles at that time but Jesus stopped Elias Jr.